dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 ------------------------------------------------------------------------------
 ``{{ name | cidr_match(prefix) }}``

+* ``prefix`` - IPv4 or IPv6 prefix string, for instance '10.0.0.0/16' or name of <vars> tag variable.

-This function allows to convert provided prefix in ipaddress IPNetwork object and convert match_result into IPInterface object, after that, cidr_match will run *overlaps* check to see if provided prefix and match result ip address overlapping.
+This function allows to convert provided prefix in ipaddress IPNetwork object and convert match_result into IPInterface object, after that, cidr_match will run *overlaps* check to see if provided prefix and match result ip address overlapping, returning Trueif so and False otherwise, allowing to filter match results based on that.

-**Example**
+**Example-1**

-In example below IP of Loopback1 interface is not overlapping with 192.168.0.0/16 range, hence it will be invalidated.
+In example below, IP of Loopback1 interface is not overlapping with 192.168.0.0/16 range, hence it will be invalidated.

 Template::